Lucas-Liona/Heat-Model/README.md

 # Heat Transfer Simulation

-A high-performance heat transfer simulation using C++ with Python visualization for coffee cup cooling analysis.
+A  heat transfer simulation using C++ with Python visualization to model the way heat dissipates from a coffee cup.

 ## Features